 This is part 1 of 3 of the August Craft in Style Subscription Box tutorials.
 Part 2: How to Make a Himmeli Wall Sconce can be found here.
 Part 3: How to Make a Himmeli Hanging Air Planter can be found here.
+You can find out How to Care for Air Plants here.
 Craft in Style Subscription Box is available here.

 Do you love the look of copper and minimalist decor?
 Because I sure do!
 These geometric pieces of copper pipe assembled together are called Himmeli and they can be made into a ton of different objects like desktop sculptures, air plant hangers, and wall mounts.